 Automatically Check For Updates Every # Weeks: Checks for a new version of MySQL Notifier for Microsoft Windows, and runs this check every # weeks.

-Automatically add new services that match this pattern: A custom regular expression that filters the monitored services, and also filters the list of the Microsoft Windows services for the Add New Service dialog.
+Automatically add new services whose name contains: The text used to filter services and add them automatically to the monitored list of the local computer running MySQL Notifier, and on remote computers already monitoring Windows services. monitored services, and also filters the list of the Microsoft Windows services for the Add New Service dialog.

-The Actions, Manage Services menu allows you to configure the monitored services.
+The Actions, Manage Monitored Items menu enables you to configure the monitored services and MySQL instances.
+First, with the Services tab open:

-Adding a service (after clicking Add in the Manage Services window) allows you to select a running Microsoft Windows service, and configure MySQL Notifier for Microsoft Windows to monitor it.
-Add a new service by clicking service name from the list, then OK to accept.
-Multiple services may be selected.
+Adding a service or instance (after clicking Add in the Manage Monitored Items window) enables you to select a running Microsoft Windows service or instance connection, and configure MySQL Notifier for Microsoft Windows to monitor it.
+Add a new service or instance by clicking service name from the list, then OK to accept.
+Multiple services and instances may be selected.